 - be aware that a £5.00 administration charge will be due should we have to chase late fees or payments.

 - Standing Orders are the responsibility of parents, once final payments have been made, parents are required to cancel their standing orders.
-A maximum of 3 months fees will be refunded in the event that standing orders are not cancelled on time.
+A maximum of 3 months membership fees will be refunded in the event that standing orders are not cancelled on time.
 Amounts paid beyond the 3 month period will be considered to be a donation.

 - understand that no refund of block fees will be made once your child has attended classes.